trkin/rails_minitest/README.md

     end
   end

-  # you could also use in setup and teardown
+  # you could also use in setup and teardown in minitest
   # https://github.com/vcr/vcr/wiki/Usage-with-MiniTest
+  # this is for rspec
    before do
       VCR.insert_cassette name
     end